Skip to content

 End loan

-An end loan simply refers to the homeowner’s mortgage once the property is built, Kaminski explains.
+Kaminski explains that an end loan simply refers to the homeowner’s mortgage once the property is built.
 A construction loan is used during the building phase and is repaid once the construction is completed.

 A borrower will then have their regular mortgage to pay off, also known as the end loan.